joeybose/joeybose.github.io/research.md

 permalink: /Research/
 ---

-My current research interests are primarily in Adversarial Machine Learning.
+My current research interests are primarily in Adversarial Machine Learning applied to different domains such as Images, Text and most recently Graphs.
-Specifically, I'm interested in interpreting and improving contrastive learning techniques such as metric learning, triplet loss, and noise contrastive estimation through an adversarial lens.
-I'm also very interested in crafting and gaining a deeper understanding of Adversarial Attacks and their transferability properties.
-My long term research goal is to create artificial agents that can parse the world and interact with it as humans do.
-The nature of knowledge, computational curiosity, and the general Reinforcement Learning framework are areas that I'm looking to actively pursue as future research directions.
+Specifically, I'm interested in all things related to GAN's, adversarial attacks and adversarial disentanglement.
+More broadly, I'm interested in understanding how to build better machine learning models that can operate in the world around us and serve humans better.
+This entails understanding the data generative process, the biases that are reflected within the data and most importantly understanding how these models fail.

 ## Invited talks
 * Adversarial Attacks on Face Detectors using Neural Net based Constrained Optimization \\